mariamsm1/ShortProject2020/README.md

 One file was downloaded manually and therefore it is not included in this set of codes.
 It is from uniprot/subcellular-lysosome section(release 2020_02).

 * webscraping.py<br>
 Runs codes written for parsing databases that were not available for download.
 HTML scraping was the method used in this case.
+Some scraping codes were followed by another code to fix the data structure in the database.

 * parse.py<br>
 Involves codes written for parsing the databases that were available for download in order to extract necessary fields.

 ## Analysis Scripts
-* merge.py<br>
+* mergeAutophagy.py, mergeCellDeath.py, mergeLysosome.py<br>
-Runs codes written for merging the databases in order to collect all possible information related to autophagy, cell death and lysosomes.
+Run codes written for merging the databases from each category in order to collect all available information related to autophagy, cell death and lysosomes.

 * overlap.py<br>